nreamaroon/academic-kickstart/content/home/experience.md

   date_end = "2013-12-01"
   description = """

-  Conducted undergraduate research at the Center for Neural Repair under the supervision of Dr. Mark Tuszynski and Dr. James Conner.
+  Conducted undergraduate research at the Center for Neural Repair under the guidance of Dr. Mark Tuszynski and Dr. James Conner.
 My work focused on brain plasticity and neural pathways.

 <details>